January 2009 International Criminal Court judges election: Nomination process

-The candidatures of Fernando Enrique Arboleda Ripoll of Colombia and of Lombe Chibesakunda of Zambia were withdrawn.
+The candidatures of Fernando Enrique Arboleda Ripoll of Colombia and of Lombe Chibesakunda of Zambia were withdrawn on 13 and 16 January 2009, respectively.

-The candidature of Onesimus Mutungi of Kenya was replaced by the candidature of Joyce Aluoch.
+The candidature of Onesmus Mutungi of Kenya was replaced by the candidature of Joyce Aluoch on 13 October 2008.

-Chile Eboe-Osuji of Nigeria was originally listed for list B.
+Chile Eboe-Osuji of Nigeria was transferred from List B to List A on 10 November 2008.

 Minimum voting requirements

 Minimum voting requirements governed part of the election.
 This was to ensure that article 36(8)(a) cited above is fulfilled.
-For this election, the following minimum voting requirements existed; they were to be adjusted once the election was underway.
+For this election, the following initial minimum voting requirements applied.

-Regarding the List A or B requirement, there was a minimum voting requirement (not to be waived at any time) of one judge from List A and one judge from List B.
+Regarding the List A or B requirement, there was a minimum voting requirement (not to be waived) of one judge from List A and one judge from List B.

 Regarding the regional criteria, there was a voting requirement for one judge from the Asian States and one judge from the Latin American and Caribbean States.

 Regarding the gender criteria, there was no minimum voting requirement.

-The regional and gender criteria could have been (and were) adjusted even before the election depending on the number of candidates.
-Paragraph 20(b) of the ASP resolution that governed the elections states that if there are less than double the number of candidates required for each region, the minimum voting requirement shall be a (rounded-up) half of the number of candidates; except when there is only one candidate which results in no voting requirement.
+The regional and gender criteria are adjusted even before the election depending on the number of candidates.
+Paragraph 20(b) of the 2004 resolution states that if there are fewer than double the number of candidates required for each region, the minimum voting requirement shall be half the number of candidates, rounded up; except when there is only one candidate, which results in no voting requirement.
 Furthermore, if the number of candidates of one gender is less than ten, then the minimum voting requirement shall not exceed a certain number depending on the number of candidates.

-The regional and gender criteria could have been dropped either if they were not (jointly) possible any more, or if after four ballots not all seats were filled.
+The regional and gender criteria are dropped either if they can on longer be (jointly) fulfilled, or if after four ballots not all seats have been filled.

 The voting requirements were as follows: